Updated: Oct 24, 2022

 Well, that was exciting!
 What terrific partners were Elizabeth and Olivia — so inspiring and reactive, an absolute joy to perform with these two!
 Just honoured to have shared their sonic space.
 So, what's next?!
 After a lovely set featuring the trio of Danielle, Kieran, and Mickle, it was time for those big group sessions to get underway.

 For the second sound-painting set, the Monotremes are conducted by Danielle, and when Danielle conducts there is always a thoughtful method in place.
-As a delightful contrast to Kieran's sweeping gestures (almost as if he were playing the group as an instrument), Danielle exhibits a high degree of tact and control in her motions.
+As a delightful contrast to Kieran's sweeping gestures (almost as if playing the group as an instrument), Danielle exhibits a high degree of tact and control in her motions.
 With precise and decisive instructions to her performers, a level of calm seems to be produced in us musicians as you can hear the results of her ongoing observations giving you a specific purpose in all of this.
 What an outstanding experience it is to be performing under the direction of someone who exhibits such musical command and understanding!

 Now, I have only really spoken about the sets I was involved in, to sort of give you an idea of what it's like from this side of my whole-world-window.
 I can assure you that the other two free trio performances were wonderful — how great it is to see friends express themselves in real-time before my very ears, losing myself in their performances!
 And what fantastic people with whom I share the joy of collaboration!
 Just thanking my lucky stars to be up there with all of these amazing folks / excellent musicians!